marcaurele/acloudguru-aws-certified-solution-architect/README.md

 - AWS keeps 5 IPv4 addresses for them (0,1,2,3,255).
 - NACL: only 1 per subnet, rules evaluated from lowest numbered rule, stateless so require inbound + outbound rules.
 Way to block IP Addresses to access VPC.
 Ephemereal ports issue as they must be defined in rule.

+### SQS

+Know the defaults for the exam!

+- no realtime message delivery
+- delivery delay setting between 0 and 15 minutes
+- 256KB of text max for the message
+- not encrypted by default at rest by default, only in transit
+- message retention, default 4 days, max 14, min 1 day
+- long polling isn't the default but should be used by default
+- queue depth can trigger autoscaling
+- visibility timeout: lock on message by default on 30s to hide it until marked as done
+- dead letter queue is another SQS queue
+  - max retry value: number of retries before msg sent to the dead letter queue
+- fifo queue when ordering is important or cannot have duplicates, but 300 msg/sec max, higher cost
+  - requires a message group id

+### SNS

+Settings:

+- subscribers
+- 256KB of text for the message
+- dead letter queue as well with SQS queue
+- can have a access policy
+- fifo SNS only supports SQS as subscribers
+- no retry except for http(s)

+### API Gateway

+- to protect API with a WAF
+- versioning (done with stages)
+- protect with abuse / throttling

+### Kinesis

+- real time message delivery (but complicated)
+- Kinesis firehose (almost real time), simpler
+- auto scalling
+- store data up to 1 year

+### Athena

+query language for S3 data

+### Lambda

+- 15 min max, 10GB RAM max

 ## Pulumi notes

 ```console